ilialyl/firefly/README.md

 - Vorbis (ogg)
 - WAV

 It can still play other formats by converting formats not supported by Rodio to FLAC using [rust_ffmpeg](https://github.com/RustNSparks/ffmpeg-suite-rs).
+(Does not overwrite)
 ### Tested Converted Formats
 - Opus
 - OGA
+Temporary FLAC files stay on disk for reuse, which can be cleared by running `cargo run --release -- clean` or `firefly clean`

 ### Planned Features
 - [ ] Playlists